dstackai/dstack/docs/installation.md

 The command will also create the necessary IAM instance profile role to be used when provisioning EC2 instances.

-The final configuration will be stored in `~/.dstack/config.yaml`.
+The configuration is stored in `~/.dstack/config.yaml`.

 Once the command is successful, you are good to go to run workflows with the CLI.